boisalai/mlops-zoomcamp-project/README.md

 In VS Code, find and install the **Remote - SSH** extension.
-Then go to the **Command Palette** (`Shift+Cmd+P`), select **Remote-SSH: Connect to Host**​, select the configured SSH host `mlops-zoomcamp`, open `mlops-zoomcamp-project` folder and click on **OK**.
+Then go to the **Command Palette** (`Shift+Cmd+P`), select **Remote-SSH: Connect to Host**​, select the configured SSH host `mlops-project`, open `mlops-zoomcamp-project` folder and click on **OK**.

 We should see this.